OhligerJ/svyelunite-temperature/README.md

 ### Capabilities

-- User can input JSON-formatted data (in lieu of an open connection)
+- User can update JSON-formatted data (in lieu of an open connection)
 - Thresholds are customizable, and the user can request a notification when the temp rises to a threshold, falls to a threshold, or both
 - Visually, watch the temperature shift over time while a list of notifications and their timestamps appear at threshold points.